ccoenraets/force-server/README.md

 1. ForceServer automatically serves the OAuth callback URL: No need to create a callback HTML page during development.

+## Edited version
+This version is edited - it resolves issues with token refreshing and adds support for Form Data (file upload as well) for localhost.

 ## Run the Server

 Navigate to the directory where you created index.html, and type: